voyd-lang/voyd/spec/surface.md

 ### Rules

-1. Any line with more than one symbol is wrapped in parenthesis (if it does not already have them)
+1. Any line with more than one symbol is wrapped in parenthesis.

     ```void
     add 1 2